 Once you contact first responders about the accident, the police will also come to the scene to investigate the incident and file their official report.
 If there were any tragic fatalities, their investigation could take several hours to complete.
 They will examine the vehicles, get any witness statements, and decide from there who was at fault for the collision.

 Getting the legal guidance of a qualified personal injury attorney is vital to developing a strong case.
-The dedicated team at Minner Vines Moncus Injury Lawyers will work day and night to collect the evidence necessary to prove your claim.
+The dedicated team at Minner Vines Injury Lawyers, PLLC will work day and night to collect the evidence necessary to prove your claim.

 We will get to work immediately, securing and analyzing evidence that will include: